Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Heat the oil in a heavy bottomed dutch oven.
+• Heat the oil in a heavy bottomed pot or skillet.

-• In the bottom of a slow cooker, combine chicken broth, oniong, garlic, lime juice, chili powder, cumin, and oregano.
+• In the bottom of a slow cooker, combine chicken broth, onion, garlic, lime juice, chili powder, cumin, and oregano.

 • Add the pork to the bottom of the slow cooker and cook on low for 6 to 8 hours or until the pork falls apart easily with a fork.
 Remove from the slow cooker and shred with two forks.

-• Optional step: Preheat the oven to 400 degrees.
-Line a rimmed baking sheet with aluminum foil.
+• Line a rimmed baking sheet with aluminum foil.
 Add the shredded meat.
-Roast the meat for 15 to 30 minutes or until it reaches desired level of crispiness.
+Place it under the broiler for 3 to 10 minutes or until the edges begin to crisp up.

-• Use the liquid from the slow cooker to moisten the meat as needed.
-Serve as tacos, topped with onions and cilantro or pico de gallo.
+• Use as a taco filling, topped with onions and cilantro or pico de gallo.

 Notes

-If you don’t use low sodium chicken broth, you will want to cut back the amount of salt you coat the pork in to 2 tablespoons.
+If you don’t use low sodium chicken broth, you will want to cut back the amount of salt you coat the pork in to two tablespoons.

 Course: Main Course